-In the recent months, the US has experienced and finally realized the racist inequities that has plagued our country for over 400 years.
+In recent months, the US has experienced and finally realized the racist inequity that have plagued our country for over 400 years.
 Spokane was not exempt from this national outrage and was just as guilty of allowing systemic systems of racism that existed for far too long.
-OHF is ready to be a part of change in our community that will impact the generations to come.
+OHF is ready to be a part of the change in our community that will impact the generations to come.

 OHFs work focuses on creating an equitable chance for those who do not have the opportunities that accompany economic and social privilege.
 We focus our energies on oral health and youth sports along with youth employability development to make inroads toward equity.
 Since 2011, OHF nurtured and developed community partnerships with local school districts, faith communities and businesses to help implement the following programs:

 Dental Access Partnership (DAP) increases access to affordable, high-quality restorative dental care in a dignified setting for those who lack access to treatment.
 The DAP Program model integrates OHFs dental care team (Restorative Hygienists, Expanded Function Dental Auxiliaries, and Dental Assistants) with private dental practices that are motivated to help the vulnerable in our community.